 The Voices from the Dawn would have never been heard without the generous help provided by the friends I made all around rural Ireland: the farmers, publicans, priests, and local folklorists who agree to be taped and photographed for this project, beginning in 1978.

 I was assisted at the outset by Bairbre O’Floinn at the Department of Irish Folklore, at University College, Dublin.
 Archaeologists Peter Harbison and Michael Herity were kind enough to provide some encouragement when we met.
 The Illinois Art Council awarded funding for one of the first fieldwork seasons in Ireland.
 Bradley University research grants subsidized other summers of myth-and-monument hunting.
 Carleton Jones, archaeologist and lecturer at NUI Galway, allowed me to document his Burren field work during visits in 1998 and 1999.
 His Temples of Stone (2007) is both a brilliant introduction to the subject and a valuable field guide.
-The University of Nevada, Reno allowed me the luxury of a full-year sabbatical to focus on the work in 2010.
+The University of Nevada, Reno (UNR) allowed me the luxury of a full-year sabbatical to focus on the work in 2010.
 During much of that time I enjoyed the hospitality of Dean Nicholas Baldwin at Wroxton College, the Oxfordshire, England campus of Fairleigh Dickinson University.
-Jackie Rejfek and Hailee Vance, graduate students at the Reynolds School of Journalism at the University of Nevada, Reno, helped with design concepts and research.
+The fieldwork was further augmented in 2013, supported by a grant from the Center for Advanced Media Studies at the Reynolds School of Journalism (RSJ) at UNR.
+Jackie Rejfek and Hailee Vance, RSJ graduate students, helped with design concepts and research.
 As the project evolved from its media-creation stage to its writing, I was fortunate to have the invaluable editing assistance of colleagues who care very deeply about the subject matter and who have themselves published widely in the field.

 Ron James, the Nevada State Historic Preservation Officer, had helpful suggestions about each entry, and has offered guidance within the traditions of folkloric research and scholarship.
 Elyn Aviva, the co-author of guidebooks on Powerful Places (of Ireland and elsewhere) has brought her intuitive love of ancient stones, as well as her grammatical sense, to these pages.
 Anthony Weir, the Irish poet, painter, linguist, and guidebook author, has been a close and critical reader of each page, and his comments and corrections are always spot-on.
 In Glencollumbkille, Liam O’Cuinneagain, founding director of the Oideas Gael Irish language school, cared enough about the work to give very generously of his time.
-Others who have offered assistance include Göran Burenhult, Michelle Comber, Robin Courts, Mike Croghan, Patricia Curran-Mulligan, Philip David, Michael Fox, Elana Goldbaum, Jean Jost, Ed Lamoureux, Séamus McGinley, Michéal de Mórdha, Francis O’Rourke, and Clare Tuffy.
+Others who have offered assistance include Göran Burenhult, Robert Chapple, Michelle Comber, Robin Courts, Mike Croghan, Patricia Curran-Mulligan, Philip David, Michael Fox, Elana Goldbaum, Jean Jost, Ed Lamoureux, Séamus McGinley, Michéal de Mórdha, Gearóid Ó Díomasaigh, Francis O’Rourke, Clare Tuffy, David VonSeggern, and John Waddell.
 I am forever grateful to all who have assisted, both in the fieldwork and in the editing of the text.
 However any factual errors, lack of clarity, or cultural misunderstandings I will claim solely as my own.

 Modern archaeology represents a scientific and rational approach to the study of ancient monuments.
 The same sites, as depicted by mythology and folklore, have a very different narrative.
 But as disparate as these approaches may be, there does not have to be a conflict between the two worlds.
 Indeed, the speculative and phantasmagoric interpretations of Irish prehistoric monuments may have contributed to the preservation of many sites, and subsequently developed into the fascination that prompted later scientific examinations.